Official statistics: Users

 Official statistics are intended for a wide range of users including governments (central and local), research institutions, professional statisticians, journalists and the media, businesses, educational institutions and the general public.
 There are three types of users: those with a general interest, business interest or research interest.
 Each of these user groups has different needs for statistical information.

 Users with a general interest

 Users with a general interest include the media, schools and the general public.
-They use official statistics in order to be informed on a particular topic, to observe trends within the society of a local area, country, region of the world.
+They use official statistics in order to be informed on a particular topic and to observe trends within the society of a local area, country, region of the world.

 Users with a business interest

 Users with a business interest include decision makers and users with a particular interest for which they want more detailed information.
 For them, official statistics are an important reference, providing information on the phenomena or circumstances their own work is focusing on.
 For instance, those users will take some official statistics into consideration before launching a product, or deciding on a specific policy or on a marketing strategy.
 As with the general interest users, this group does not usually have a good understanding of statistical methodologies, but they need more detailed information than the general users.